UWPCE-PythonCert/PythonCertDevel/_sources/class_schedule/orientation.rst.txt

+.. _orientation:

 ###########
 Orientation
 ###########

-Getting your System set up for the class.
+Getting your system set up for the class.

 Pre-class prep
 ==============